20 licensed Las Vegas contractors · Independently reviewed · IICRC certified · Serving all zip codes

 ⚠️ One Warning Before You Close This Page

-If you found this page because you have water damage right now, do not wait until morning.
+If you found this page because water damage is happening at your home right now, the clock is already running.
+Do not wait until morning.
 Do not wait until Monday.
-Mold does not care about your schedule.
-Every hour that passes with moisture trapped inside your walls moves you closer to the kind of damage that turns a $3,000 drying job into a $34,000 mold remediation project.
-I know because that is exactly what happened to me in Summerlin in August 2022.
+Mold is indifferent to your schedule and each hour of delay brings you closer to the scenario where a $3,000 drying job balloons into a $34,000 mold remediation.
+This is not speculation.
+It is the exact path my Summerlin home followed in August 2022.

 Call a licensed restoration company now.
 Not tomorrow.
 Now.